 - What distinctive things (capabilities, skills, motivations, and so forth) do I, and can I, bring to a team?
 How can my teams and I get the most from that? - What do I, and can I, bring out from my teammates (e.g., in terms of attitudes, ideas, effort, etc.)?
-How can I leverage and/or refine that? - What do I most/least appreciate and enjoy about teamwork and team leadership?
+How can I leverage/refine my impact? - What do I most/least appreciate and enjoy about teamwork and team leadership?
 What does that mean for me and my teammates?